- 1 Why you’ve been chasing fool’s gold

 More specifically, you work for psychological gold.

 What I mean is that what you want to get out of your work is a fulfilling experience.
+We’re all pursuing a deeper meaning.
 The only reason anyone ever wants to profit is so they can have mental wealth in their life.

 Part of it is the stability that comes with consistent income; being able to put food on the table, pay medical bills, go on holiday every year.
 But a lot of it is also the other feelings that come with the job.